Ryusei217/laravel-angular-template/readme.md

 This is a template for build sites with Laravel 4 and AngularJS, contains all necesary features like Less for frontend and backend, javascript minification, easy to customize boostrap theme thanks to Bootswatch and others.

-This project use composer, bower an grunt for a easy to build site and live reload features.
+This project use composer, bower an grunt for an easy to build site and live reload features.

 ### Packages